LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

     <img  class="fancyimage" style="width:750px" src="img/ConvoBuilder/NLU_image_5.png">

 4. Once training is completed, you can start testing with the modal version in the intent tester.

-### Limitations

-#### 3rd Party NLU limitations

-- Third Party NLU Domain length should not exceed 64 characters.
-(Watson limitation)
-- Each domain can only support one language and it is available in the settings page.

-#### NLU engine API limitations:
-- Knowledge Base does not support 3rd party NLU right now
-- LivePerson does not support pulling existing models from IBM Watson and Google Dialogflow into Intent Builder, only model push is supported.